nhibernate/NHibernate-Caches/CONTRIBUTING.md

 Once you've made changes to the NHibernate.Caches code base, you'll want to ensure that you haven't caused any previously passing tests to fail.
 The easiest way to check this is to run **nant test** from the root of NHibernate.Caches repository.

 Cache provider tests depending on a cache server does not fail the task by default.
-If you have change such a provider, setup its server and check the nant output for unexpected failures.
+If you have changed such a provider, setup its server and check the nant output for unexpected failures.

 ## Submit a Pull Request

 If you are fixing an existing issue, please make sure to include this issue number in your GitHub pull request.

 We use tabs for code indentation, not spaces.
 As this is not the default in Visual Studio, you will need to reconfigure Visual Studio to indent with tabs whenever you work on the NHibernate.Cahces codebase.
 To make this easier, NHibernate.Caches has an [editorconfig][3] configuration file to switch Visual Studio automatically between tabs and spaces mode.
-It is recommended you install editorconfig from the Visual Studio Extension Manager.
+It is recommended you install editorconfig from the Visual Studio Extension Manager, if you are using an older version of Visual Studio.

 After submitting your pull request, come back later to check the outcome of automated builds.
 If some have failed, they will be listed in your pull request with a link to the corresponding AppVeyor build.
 Find out in the build which tests are newly failing, and take appropriate action.